Faculty of Arts and Social Sciences

 Geography at The Open University is part of two Doctoral Training Partnerships (DTP).
 Each year, the two DTPs award a number of funded doctoral studentships to incoming PhD students at the OU, covering fees and maintenance.

 • The Open-Oxford-Cambridge AHRC DTP funds projects in the fields of cultural geography, heritage, and the arts.
-More information on these studentships can be found here.
+Find out more information on the OOC DPT studentships.

 • The Grand Union DTP, a collaboration of The Open University and the universities of Oxford and Brunel, awards funding for all projects in geography.
-More information on these studentships can be found here.
+Find out more information on the Grand Union DTP studentships.

 If you are interested in applying for a DTP studentship, please indicate on your PhD application form that you would like to be considered for funding.
 If your application to the PhD programme is successful, you will have the opportunity to complete a short additional application for the studentship.
 Studentships are open to applicants of all nationalities.

 Students are also welcome to apply for external funding, such as Fulbright Awards or Commonwealth Scholarships.
-General information about funding opportunities for postgraduate research can be found here.
+Find general information about funding opportunities for postgraduate research.

 Back to top